realprogrammersusevim/dotfiles/README.md

     └── thesaurii.txt
 ```

-The `init.lua` file loads my key mappings, variables, internal functions, and
+The `init.lua` file loads my key mappings, variables, and plugins.
+Each plugin
-plugins.
-Each plugin has a configuration file in the setup directory.
-No matter
+has a configuration file in the setup directory.
+No matter how small the
-how small the configuration a plugin needs, I still want it in its own file so
+configuration a plugin needs, I still want it in its own file so it's easier to
-it's easier to find later.
-It also keeps a hard rule to make sure my plugin file
+find later.
+It also keeps a hard rule to make sure my plugin file doesn't get
-doesn't get too long.
+too long.

 The `utils` folder has the configuration files for my Lua linters.
 I copied them
 from the Neovim repository.